top of page

 • You have worked with plant medicines or psychedelics which have brought up fragments of memories but you're not certain what they relate to

-How Sexual Abuse Affects Your Spine
+How Sexual Trauma Gets Stored in Your Spine & Sacrum

 • Your lower back feels dense and heavy all the time despite there being no physical injury